smoeding/puppetserver-metrics/TUNING.md

 ### JRuby Usage

 A JRuby is an interpreter instance to execute Ruby code inside the Java virtual machine.
 The number of JRubies is usually configured automatically depending on the number of CPU cores of the Puppetserver.
-But they can also be defined with the Puppetserver setting `max-active-instances`.
+But they can also be defined with the [Puppetserver setting](https://www.puppet.com/docs/puppet/latest/server/config_file_puppetserver) `max-active-instances`.
 Each request to the Puppetserver (upload facts, compile catalog, send file, ...) will need a JRuby instance to execute the relevant Ruby code to fulfill the request.
 The JRubies are managed as a resource pool so that a JRuby instance is borrowed from the pool to handle a request and then returned to the pool to be available for the next request.
+Since the pool has a fixed size the number of instances dictates the total concurrency that can be handled by the server.

-The top graph of the left panel shows the mean number of JRubies that are in-use.
-The lower graph indicates the number of JRubies that are currently in-use.
+The top graph of the left panel shows the mean number of JRubies that are in use.
+The lower graph indicates the number of JRubies that are currently in use.
 If the Puppetserver has no free JRubies, it will have to queue the request until a JRuby is returned the pool.
-So you might want to increase the number of JRuby instances if these metrics indicate, that all JRubies are in use most of the time.
+So you might want to increase the number of JRuby instances if these metrics indicate, that most or all JRubies are in use most of the time.

-In the example the mean number of allocated JRubies is 4.67 while at the specific point in time all six JRubies were in-use and therefore unavailable to handle the next request.
+In the example the mean number of allocated JRubies is 4.67 while at the specific point in time all six JRubies were in use and therefore unavailable to handle the next request.

 ### JRuby Service and Wait Time

-The bottom right panel shows the mean service time for a JRuby in the upper graph.
-This is the mean time that the JRuby is allocated from the pool and is used to fulfil a request.
-The lower graph in the panel contains the mean wait time that a request will have before a JRuby is available to handle the request.
+The bottom right panel shows the mean service time (in queueing theory traditionally written as $1/\mu$) for a JRuby in the upper graph.
+This is the mean time that the JRuby is allocated from the pool and is running the Ruby code to fulfil a request.
+The lower graph in the panel contains the mean wait time ($W_q$) that new requests will have to wait before a JRuby is available to start processing the request.

 Both times are presented in milliseconds.
 So for the given example we have a mean service time of 145.1ms and a mean wait time of 117.8ms.
-Waiting time is always a bad sign so in this case performance will suffer significantly.
+Waiting time is always a bad sign but in this case the wait time has the same magnitude as the service time so performance will suffer significantly.

 These measurements match the data from the usage graph as most of the time there doesn't seem to be a free JRuby in the pool to handle a new request when it arrives.